Conjugated Linoleic Acid (CLA)

 Is CLA harmful?

 CLA supplements may cause upset stomach, nausea, diarrhea, and fatigue.
 Risks.
 CLA supplements may worsen insulin resistance, or how your body absorbs sugar, in people with diabetes or metabolic syndrome.
-Some research has also documented an increase in inflammation with the use of CLA supplements.
+Some research has also documented an increase in physical strain with the use of CLA supplements.

 How much weight can you lose with CLA?